 Let’s be clear though - not all data is good data.
 Ask yourself these three simple questions to make sure that the data you are collecting is the perfect raw material for a successful plan-

 There’s a reason why it’s called Big Data.
 The aim is to be comprehensive.
 To collect as much data as is needed for creating a plan that works.
-The data that you are feeding your CRM needs to be gap-free and have all the relevant information.
+The data that you are feeding your CRM needs to be gap-free and have all the relevant information, including examples of sales objectives.
 Remember, the end goal is to have a data set large enough to be turned into actionable insights.

 It’s one step forward and two steps backward if you have enough data but do not trust it.
 In fact, 84 % of CEOs don’t trust the data that they are basing their decisions on according to Forbes.
 All it takes is one wrong keystroke!
 Try to minimize errors by reducing manual input and automating your data capturing process.